 Illinois online sports betting came along in June, and at the end of 2020, there were five online sports betting options available.
-The five online sportsbooks at the time of this writing are:
+The five online sportsbooks at the time were:

 There are still some online sports betting licenses available in Illinois, and more operators are expected to launch as 2021 continues.
 It’s unclear what operators will be granted licenses by the Illinois Gaming Board or how quickly they will arrive.